isomerpages/moe-greenridgepri/_departments/English and Social Studies/Highlights and Achievements.md

 description: ""
 third_nav_title: English and Social Studies
 ---
-# Please upload the 2 videos interview of the winning students  to youtube
+# Please upload the 2 videos interview of the NUS High Oratorical Challenge winners  to youtube
 # Highlights and Achievements

 **NUS High Oratorical Challenge**